Rapid Drug Detox can help detox you from Morphine. Morphine is also known by several different brand names (see below).

 Morphine Withdrawal Symptoms

 The withdrawal symptoms associated with morphine addiction are usually experienced shortly before the time of the next scheduled dose, sometimes within as early as a few hours (usually between 6-12 hours) after the last administration.
-Early symptoms include watery eyes, insomnia, diarrhea, runny nose, yawning, dysphoria, sweating, and in some cases a strong drug craving.
-Restlessness, irritability, loss of appetite, body aches, severe abdominal pain, nausea and vomiting, tremors, and even stronger and more intense drug craving appear as the syndrome progresses.
+Early symptoms include: watery eyes, insomnia, diarrhea, runny nose, yawning, dysphoria, sweating, and in some cases a strong drug craving.
+Restlessness, irritability, loss of appetite, body aches, severe abdominal pain, nausea and vomiting, tremors, and even stronger and more intense drug cravings appear as the syndrome progresses.
 Severe depression and vomiting are very common.
 The heart rate and blood pressure are elevated and can lead to a heart attack, blot clot or stroke.
-Chills or cold flashes with goose bumps ("cold turkey") alternating with flushing (hot flashes), kicking movements of the legs ("kicking the habit" - similar to restless leg syndrome) and excessive sweating are also characteristic symptoms.
-Severe pains in the bones and muscles of the back and extremities occur, as do muscle spasms.
-At any point during this process, a suitable narcotic can be administered that will dramatically reverse the withdrawal symptoms.
-Major withdrawal symptoms peak between 48 and 96 hours after the last dose and subside after about 10 to 12 days.
-Sudden withdrawal by heavily dependent users who are in poor health is very rarely fatal.
+Chills or cold flashes with goose bumps (“cold turkey”) alternating with flushing (hot flashes), kicking movements of the legs (“kicking the habit” – similar to restless leg syndrome) and excessive sweating are also characteristic symptoms.
+Severe pain in the bones and muscles of the back and extremities occur as do muscle spasms.
+At any point during this process, a suitable narcotic can be administered that dramatically reverses the withdrawal symptoms.
+Major withdrawal symptoms peak between 48 to 96 hours after the last dose and subside after approximately 10 to 12 days.
+Sudden withdrawal by heavily dependent users who are in poor health may be fatal.

 Rapid Anesthesia Morphine Detox

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other courses of Morphine addiction treatment.
+Administered by medical professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is significantly more effective than other courses of Morphine addiction treatment.

 Morphine Addiction FAQs